Battle of the Forms Explained (Using a Few Short Words)

 Typical battle of the forms scenario

 In the typical scenario, the purchaser submits a purchase order with unreasonable one-sided standard terms (often called “boilerplate”) printed in small print on the back, and the seller sends an acknowledgement with equally unreasonable vendor-friendly terms printed on the back.
-Of course, these days this is usually done electronically, and there are numerous variations (e.g., maybe the seller first issues a quotation, then the purchaser issues a purchase order), but the concept is the same — form documents which contain different terms are exchanged between the buyer and the seller and no contract is signed.
+Of course, these days this is usually done electronically, and there are numerous variations (e.g., maybe the seller first issues a quotation, then the purchaser issues a purchase order), but the concept is the same–form documents that contain different terms are exchanged between the buyer and the seller and no contract is signed.
 So with competing terms and no signed contract, what’s the agreement, assuming there is one?

 The common law mirror image rule